EarthScope/rover/docs/commands.md

     rover summary

-will create the summary of a local Rover repository.
+will create the summary of a local ROVER repository.

 ### Daemon